47deg/scala-setup/README.md

 To get setup for class, do the following.

+1. **Apple Macbook Pro.** Class will be taught using an Apple Macbook Pro running OSX.
+The class software should also work on Windows or Linux machines but you will somewhat more on your own.

 1. **Install Java 8.** JDK is best but JRE should be ok.

    [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)